TELL DENVER MAYOR HANCOCK TO STOP DESTROYING DENVER PARKS AND NEIGHBORHOODS

 0 have signed.
 Let’s get to 5,000!

-He also proposes to install a toxic, dirt ditch in Cole and a large industrial outfall in historic Globeville.
+Hancock is also installing a toxic, open dirt storm water ditch in Cole and a large industrial outfall in historic Globeville.
+Globeville Landing Park was destroyed to make way for this project.
+Engineers have questioned the safety of the outfall.
 Both sites are located in the I-70 / Vasquez Superfund site .
-Residents will be exposed to toxic pollution when Denver digs in these sites and will be exposed to higher risks of flooding.
+Will residents be exposed to toxic pollution from Denver digging in these sites?
+It seems unavoidable.
+Some will be exposed to higher risks of flooding.